Architect and Urbanist, PhD

 Our cities are becoming noisier by the hour.
 Only in Europe, over 125 million people are affected by noise pollution from traffic every year (EEA 2014), and apparently, quietness is becoming a luxury available only to a few of us.
 By using this free mobile app, you will contribute to making quietness available to all those who appreciate it and you will generate open data, which can be exploited by policy makers and planners to monitor and protect the quiet areas crowdsourced.

-Hush City app will help you to identify, access and evaluate everyday quiet areas in your neighborhoods.
+Hush City app will help you to identify, access and evaluate everyday quiet areas in your neighbourhoods.
 You can find places such as small, quiet spots where you can go to escape the city’s chaos, relax, read a book, play with your kids, and have a pleasant conversation.

 Launched in 2017 within the context of a pilot study in Berlin, Hush City is now used internationally and available in 5 languages: English, German, Italian, Spanish and Portuguese.